Debt consolidation loans

 Try shifting debts to 0% first

 There's no cheaper borrowing than interest-free, so this is always the first step to try.
 There are two main routes for this, depending on the type of debts you have (though some with good credit histories may be accepted for both).
-Importantly, DON'T use them for new spending as it isn't usually at the cheap rate (and because you're trying to pay debts off, not run up new ones).
+Importantly, DON'T use them for new spending as it isn't usually at a cheap rate (and because you're trying to pay debts off, not run up new ones).

 0% balance transfer credit cards